Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

 |TMM    | Within-sample       | The data themselves do not need to be modified, unlike other normalization strategies.
 In TMM the estimated normalization factors are used directly in the statistical model used to test for DE, while preserving the data to be used elsewhere.    | Can only be used when looking for differences between the same gene in different samples, not different genes.   |

 #### Comparing TMM against others methods
-In one study, researchers compared TMM to several other normalization strategies and noticed that for accessions with read lengths of 35 nucleotides, RPKM was able to get much higher correlation values, which means it had more accurate gene expression values, than TMM <sup>[7]</sup> .
+In one study, researchers compared TMM to several other normalization strategies and noticed that for accessions with read lengths of 35 nucleotides, RPKM was able to get much higher correlation values, which means it had more accurate gene expression values, than TMM <sup>[7]</sup>.
 This they believed illustrated that the consideration of the transcript length in normalization is quite effective and can have a major impact on the gene expression analysis.

 ####  Comparing SCnorm and TPM
 An experiment to test SCnorm was designed to sequence cells at very different depths.
 Prior to normalization, counts in the second group will appear four times higher on average given the increased sequencing depth.
 If normalization for depth is effective, fold-change estimates should be near one.
-After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in figure 5 below. <sup>[4]</sup>
+After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in figure 5 below <sup>[4]</sup>.

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image2.png" width="300">
 </p>
 <p align="center">
     <em>Figure 5: For each gene, the fold-change of non-zero counts between two groups was computed for data following normalization via SCnorm, MR, TPM, scran, SCDE, and BASiCS.
-Box-plots of gene-specific fold-changes are shown in the panel for data normalized by each method.</em>
+Box-plots of gene-specific fold-changes are shown in the panel for data normalized by each method <sup>[4]</sup>.</em>
 </p>

 ####  Comparing RPKM and SCBN